Understanding Pet Statuses

 - Go to the pet's profile page

-- Find the current status badge (usually next to the pet's name)
+- Find the current status badge in the profile header

 - Click on the status badge

-- A dropdown menu will appear with available status options
+- The status change dialog opens with available status options

 - Select the new status